Golder Interfaith Initiative

 Stanley C. Golder Interfaith Initiative

 The Stanley C. Golder Interfaith Initiative promotes understanding between faiths and embraces the unifying spirituality among all religions.
 Every year this outstanding program presents a prestigious speaker or group of speakers to address topics of religion, politics and international understanding.
-These programs are hosted in partnership with Christ Church, Church of the Holy Comforter, Muslim Community Center, Muslim Education Center, The Mather, Northfield Community Church, New Trier Multifaith Alliance, St. Philip the Apostle Church, Three Crowns, U.S. Bahá’í National Center, Winnetka Congregational Church, Winnetka Covenant Church, and Winnetka Presbyterian Church.
+These programs are hosted in partnership with Christ Church, Church of the Holy Comforter, Divine Mercy Parrish, Muslim Community Center, Muslim Education Center, New Trier Multifaith Alliance, Northfield Community Church, U.S. Bahá’í National Center, Winnetka Congregational Church, Winnetka Covenant Church, and Winnetka Presbyterian Church.

 2016: Eboo Patel presented “Interfaith Leadership: A 21st-Century Necessity”